Galaxy rotation curve: Alternatives to dark matter

 There have been a number of attempts to solve the problem of galaxy rotation by modifying gravity without invoking dark matter.
-One of the most discussed is modified Newtonian dynamics (MOND), originally proposed by Mordehai Milgrom in 1983, which modifies the Newtonian force law at low accelerations to enhance the effective gravitational attraction.
-MOND has had a considerable amount of success in predicting the rotation curves of low-surface-brightness galaxies, matching the baryonic Tully–Fisher relation, and the velocity dispersions of the small satellite galaxies of the Local Group.
+By far the most successful has been modified Newtonian dynamics (MOND), originally proposed by Mordehai Milgrom in 1983, which modifies the Newtonian force law at low accelerations to enhance the effective gravitational attraction.
+Since that time many variations of the concept have been explored.
+These theories work well at the scale of galaxies even if they are not suitable for full models of cosmology.

+Whereas the standard (Lambda-CDM) cosmological model postulates dark matter haloes to reproduce each galaxy's rotation curve, MOND has been shown to successfully predict the rotation curves of galaxies, include so-called low-surface-brightness galaxies which (according to the standard model) should be dark-matter dominated at all radii.
+MOND has made a number of other, often quite surprising, novel predictions that have subsequently been confirmed.
+For instance, MOND predicts a functional relation between the asymptotic rotation speed and total (non-dark) mass of a galaxy, $V = {\rm const.} \times M^{1/4}$, the so-called baryonic Tully–Fisher relation.
+MOND has also been shown to correctly predict the internal velocity dispersions of the small satellite galaxies of the Local Group, many of which should also be "dark-matter dominated" according to the standard model.

-Using data from the Spitzer Photometry and Accurate Rotation Curves (SPARC) database, a group has found that the radial acceleration traced by rotation curves could be predicted just from the observed baryon distribution (that is, including stars and gas but not dark matter).
+Using data from the Spitzer Photometry and Accurate Rotation Curves (SPARC) database, a group has found that the radial acceleration traced by rotation curves (an effect given the name "radial acceleration relation") could be predicted just from the observed baryon distribution (that is, including stars and gas but not dark matter).
+This so-called radial acceleration relation (RAR) might be fundamental for understanding the dynamics of galaxies.
 The same relation provided a good fit for 2693 samples in 153 rotating galaxies, with diverse shapes, masses, sizes, and gas fractions.
 Brightness in the near infrared, where the more stable light from red giants dominates, was used to estimate the density contribution due to stars more consistently.
 The results are consistent with MOND, and place limits on alternative explanations involving dark matter alone.
 However, cosmological simulations within a Lambda-CDM framework that include baryonic feedback effects reproduce the same relation, without the need to invoke new dynamics (such as MOND).
 Thus, a contribution due to dark matter itself can be fully predictable from that of the baryons, once the feedback effects due to the dissipative collapse of baryons are taken into account.
-MOND is not a relativistic theory, although relativistic theories which reduce to MOND have been proposed, such as tensor–vector–scalar gravity (TeVeS), scalar–tensor–vector gravity (STVG), the f(R) theory of Capozziello and De Laurentis, not to mention a version of Superfluid Vacuum theory based on the Logarithmic Schrödinger equation.